-- To remove stains, spot clean using a cloth lightly moistened with mild soap and water.
+- To remove stains, spot-clean using a cloth lightly moistened with mild soap and water.
 Rinse with a damp cloth.
-Blot with a towel and allow the pillow to air dry before covering it with a pillow case or protector.
+Blot with a towel and allow the pillow to air-dry before covering it with a pillowcase or protector.

-If your solid/memory foam pillow is hand washable, be careful.
+If your solid/memory foam pillow is hand-washable, be careful.
 “Solid foam, when wet, is fragile and can tear easily,” says Reichert.
 “Proceed gently.”

 - Gently squeeze to remove excess water.

 - Place on a flat surface to air dry.
-If possible, dry outdoors on a sunny day.”
+If possible, dry outdoors on a sunny day.

-- Place pillows in the washer.
+Can pillows go in the dryer?

 Sometimes, pillows need more than cleaning; they need replacing.
 Use the “fold” test to see if you need a new pillow.
-Fold the pillow half, then let it go.
+Fold the pillow in half, then let it go.
 If it unfolds and fluffs back up, it’s still got some dream miles left in it.
 If it stays folded, it’s time to recycle it to an animal shelter or send it to that great bed in the sky.

 The best products for cleaning your pillows